 With clear descriptions of plan options in easy-to-understand language, you can provide your people with the information they need to make better decisions about their benefits and help them understand why it matters.

-We’ve created an Open Enrollment Glossary, to help you effectively translate common health insurance jargon into a language everyone can understand.
+We’ve created an Open Enrollment Translation Toolkit to help you effectively translate common health insurance jargon into a language everyone can understand.
 Our glossary not only defines the terms, but explains a bit about how each concept works.
 Here’s an example:

 High-Deductible Health Plan (HDHP) or Consumer-Driven Health Plan (CDHP):